Thesis & Dissertation Bootcamp

 Who Should Attend?

 If you are in the writing stage of your thesis or dissertation, we encourage you to sign up and attend as many sessions as you can.
-This series is ideal for all students working on an ETD, but especially useful for students nearing the finish line in Spring or Summer 2025.
+This series is ideal for all students preparing to start writing or currently working on an ETD, but especially useful for students nearing the finish line in Fall 2025 or Spring 2026!

 Bootcamp Sessions